 *Please note that there is a $10 travel charge for outcall appointments.

 A massage session unique to you.
-Integrative massage blends traditional massage methods with myofascial and craniosacral techniques to address your injuries, chronic pain, or physical or mental stress.
+Integrative massage blends traditional massage methods with myofascial and craniosacral techniques to address your injuries, chronic pain, physical stress, and/or mental stress.

 Offering two forms of myofascial bodywork: direct and indirect.
 Both work to release restrictions in the muscular and fascial systems but approach it in two ways.